WaitThatShouldntWork/InferGPT/assets/sum-my-subscriptions/unhappy_flows.md

 sequenceDiagram
     Router -->> LLM: "Determine which agent is best for this task" LLM -->> Router: "No suitable agent found"
-    Router -->> Supervisor: "No more avaialble agents, task failed" Supervisor -->> Director: "Unable to solve task: 'task_description'" Director -->> frontend: "I'm sorry, I was unable to solve that task"
+    Router -->> Supervisor: "No more available agents, task failed" Supervisor -->> Director: "Unable to solve task: 'task_description'" Director -->> frontend: "I'm sorry, I was unable to solve that task"
 ```